opensearch-project/documentation-website/_opensearch/rest-api/put-mapping.md

 expand_wildcards | String | Expands wildcard expressions to different indices.
 Combine multiple values with commas.
 Available values are `all` (match all indices), `open` (match open indices), `closed` (match closed indices), `hidden` (match hidden indices), and `none` (do not accept wildcard expressions), which must be used with `open`, `closed`, or both.
 Default is `open`. ignore_unavailable | Boolean | If true, OpenSearch does not include missing or closed indices in the response. master_timeout | Time | How long to wait for a connection to the master node.
-Default is `30s`. timeout | Time | How long to wait for the response to return.
-Default is `30s`. write_index_only | Boolean | Whether OpenSearch should add the mapping only to the write index.
+Default is `30s`. timeout | Time | How long to wait for a response from the cluster.
+Default is `30s`. write_index_only | Boolean | Whether OpenSearch should add the mapping only to write indexes.
+If false, OpenSearch can add the mapping to all indexes with the same alias.
+See [alias]({{site.url}}{{site.baseurl}}/opensearch/rest-api/alias/#request-body) for more information.
+Default is false.

 ## Request body